adamsilver/fdpb/07-a-filter-form.md

 ## An Adaptive Approach

 In chapter 5, “An Inbox”, we discussed the differences between responsive design and adaptive design.
-In short, a responsive approach is normally preferred because not only is it less work, but it's more robust and performant for users.
+In short, a responsive approach is preferred because not only is it less work, but it's more robust and performant for users.

 Mobile first, to me at least, just means small screen first.
 Which really means essential first, which to me just really really means essential only.
-The essential components here are the results panel and the filter widget.
+The essential components here are the results and the filter.

 Normally speaking, if you cut out the superfluous content and lay out what remains in a small viewport, the experience works well.
 Of course, this scales up nicely to large viewports too: an increase in font-size and whitespace is usually enough.

-But because the filter widget is important, it needs to be almost as prominent as the results.
+But because the filter component is important, it needs to be almost as prominent as the results.
 On large viewports this is easy: you just lay them out side by side.
 But on small viewports, you'd have to place the results underneath the filter which pushes the main content down.

 If the filter is placed after the results, then users would have to scroll past the results just to discover it.
 Many users would miss it.

-We could collapse the filter widget above the results.
+We could collapse the filters and put it above the results.
 This way the filters are discoverable without pushing the main content too far down.
-While this is a responsive approach, it's not the whole story.
+While this is a responsive approach, it's not the end of the story.

 I interviewed David House, a former designer at Gumtree where filters are a major part of the experience.
 As such, he and his team conducted extensive user research around their search results page.
 Here's what David had to say: